scosman/zipstreamer/README.md

 <a name="customize-a"></a>
 ## Customization and Configuration

-These environment variables can be used to config the server:
+These environment variables can be used to configure the server:

  - `PORT` - Defaults to 4008.
 Sets which port the HTTP server binds to.
- - `ZS_URL_PREFIX` - If set, requires that the URL of files downloaded start with this prefix.
+ - `ZS_URL_PREFIX` - If set, the server will verify the `url` property of the files in the JSON zip file descriptors start with this prefix.
 Useful to preventing others from using your server to serve their files.
  - `ZS_COMPRESSION` - Defaults to no compression.
-It's not universally known, but zip files can be uncompressed, and used as a simple packaging format (combining many files into one).
+It's not universally known, but zip files can be uncompressed, and used only to combining many files into one file.
 Set to `DEFLATE` to use zip deflate compression. **WARNING - enabling compression uses CPU, and will reduce throughput of server**.
 Note: for files with internal compression (JPEGs, MP4s, etc), zip DEFLATE compression will often increase the total zip file size.
   - `ZS_LISTFILE_URL_PREFIX` - See documentation for `GET /download`

 ## Why